thephpleague/url/4.0/url/manipulation.md

 ## Partial URL components modifications

-Often what you really want is to partially update the URL component.
+Often what you really want is to partially update on of the URL component.
 Using the current public API it is possible but requires boilerplate code.
 For instance here's how you would update the query string from a given URL object:

 ~~~php
 $url         = Url::createFromUrl('http://www.example.com//the/sky.php?foo=toto#~typo');